leomeinel-bak/vitalfly/README.md

 ### Description

-SurvivalFly is a Plugin that gives players the ability to fly.
+VitalFly is a Plugin that gives players the ability to fly.

 This plugin is perfect for any server wanting their players to fly in survival.